How Alex Rodriguez built a successful career. Explore key moments that defined the journey.

 In 2012, Alex Rodriguez partnered with Mark Mastrov to create the Energy Fitness gym chain in Mexico City.

-On July 2, 2013, Alex Rodriguez played his first rehab assignment game with the Yankees Class-A Low affiliate, the Charleston RiverDogs, as part of his recovery from hip surgery.
+On July 2, 2013, Alex Rodriguez played his first rehab assignment game with the Charleston RiverDogs, the Yankees Class-A Low affiliate.

-In 2013, Alex Rodriguez's first stint with the New York Yankees concluded.
+In 2013, Alex Rodriguez's first stint with the New York Yankees came to an end.

-On January 11, 2014, Alex Rodriguez's suspension was upheld after a lengthy arbitration process, effectively reducing it to 162 games for the 2014 regular season.
+On January 11, 2014, a lengthy arbitration process upheld Alex Rodriguez's suspension, reducing it to 162 games.

 On February 7, 2014, Alex Rodriguez announced his decision to abandon his lawsuit and accept the suspension for the 2014 season.